Opposition to immigration: Sovereignty

+and migrant smuggling networks involved in mass arrivals».

 Isolation, separation and stability

 Immigrants can be isolated in their own communities, forming self-organized communities, ghettos or parallel societies where they live according to their own culture, rather than assimilating to the native culture with a reduced or minimal spatial, social and cultural contact with the majority society into which they have immigrated.
 Such ethnic enclaves can be the result of humans naturally liking to be around people like themselves.
 They might not learn the local language and might eventually undermine the national unity, as well as the cultural and religious unity of the native country.
 Research by Jennifer Neal of Michigan State University suggests that ethnic enclaves promote social cohesion at the cost of decreasing tolerance between groups and that their size, autonomy and proximity are factors.
 Some also suggest to devolve more power to local communities.

 Immigration may adversely affect social and political stability.